vrdabomb5717/Tandem/Project Log.md

 ## 5/5/12

 Fixed bugs in the pipeline.
 Updated language tutorial and LRM to reflect grammar changes.
+Continued debugging the pipeline in TreeWalker.
+Got rid of private nodes and appended nodes with a main function that is called in the pipeline.
+Added Ruby system classes.
+Only allow chained assignments to be assigned to variables.
+Added language evolution, development and runtime environment sections to project report, as well as lessons learned and on test methodology.

 ## 5/4/12